mit-han-lab/pvcnn/README.md

 python train.py [config-file] --devices [gpu-ids] --evaluate
 ```

-## Training for Custom Dataset
+## Training Custom Dataset

 To train custom dataset, you need to put point clouds data and corresponding groundtruth files under the specified folder.
 Their format is ".npy" file.
 The custom_dataset_loader will read files which under train and test folders as training data and testing data.
+You could see here for example.

 In general, to train a model for custom dataset, one can run
 ```